arwes/arwes/docs/animation/animation-system.md

 ## `withAnimation`

 Any component can be wired to the animation flow using a HOC named `withAnimation`.
-This will convert a component into a node in the system.
+This will convert a component into an animation node in the system.
 It uses the `Animation` component under the hood.

 ### Options